Action & Adventure

 A one-time host of the Winter Olympics, Nagano is famous for its winter sports.
 Yet summer is no less busy.
 Escape to upland Nagano when it turns steaming hot and cool down via canyoning, a one-of-a-kind adventure.

-The smoothest option is the daily Super Azusa train leaving from Shinjuku at 7:30 a.m. (about 4 hours).
-Otherwise you can get an express train to Matsumoto and change for the local Oita Line for Hakuba (4.5 hours).
+The smoothest option is the daily Azusa train leaving from Shinjuku at 8:00 a.m., bound for Hakuba about 4 hours away.
+Otherwise, you can get an express train to Matsumoto and change for the local Oito Line, about 4 and a half hours in total.

 Canyoning is a sport also known as canyoneering (U.S.), kloofing (South-Africa), torrentismo (Italian), and barranquismo (Spanish)

 The canyons in Hakuba are basalt, rock formed from rapidly cooled lava from volcanic activity

 Canyoning involves making your way down a rugged ravine and its river in a dramatic fashion: plunging down waterslide-like cascades, leaping from the canyon walls, ziplining into crystal clear pools.
 You may need to hike from time-to-time, but you spend most of the day on the rocks and in the water.
 All this takes place in a beautiful woodland setting in the Northern Alps.

 Along with instruction in canyoning techniques, the organizers provide wetsuits, helmets, and other gear.
 For lots of whitewater and adrenaline, try to go in May and June when there's heavy meltwater from the mountains.
 Children and families tend to participate more frequently from July when the flow has slowed somewhat.